 By connecting the Ohio frontier to New York and New Orleans, the Ohio & Erie Canal helped people and products flow across America, fueling westward expansion, a national market economy and burgeoning regional industrial might.

 Today, the Ohio & Erie Canalway is a National Heritage Area, designated by Congress, to preserve and celebrate the first 110 miles of this canal that helped Ohio and our country grow.
+Head here for the history of the little canal that changed the world

 Our core story is shared through five Interpretive Themes (below) used here and throughout the Canalway to bring our canal-era history and stories to life.
 Together, they explain the amazing resource you find in our midst today.
 Enjoy!